horvatic/ratnicka-konzola/README.md

 # Overview
-This app is a distributed shell.
+This app will become a distributed shell.

 ## Current State
 This shell has the ability to: